darrelpoldev/darrelpoldev/README.md

 - React or Angular for dynamic frontend development
 - Kafka for asynchronous communication
 - GraphQL for efficient backend APIs
-- Databases like PostgreSQL, Couchbase, MongoDB and MSSQL
+- Databases like PostgreSQL, MongoDB and MSSQL
 - Kubernetes for container orchestration
 - Prometheus & Grafana for monitoring
 - DataDog for tracing and observability